 A fibroadenoma is a benign, or noncancerous, breast tumor.
 Unlike a breast cancer, which grows larger over time and can spread to other organs, a fibroadenoma remains in the breast tissue.

 They’re pretty small, too.
 Most are only 1 or 2 centimeters in size.
 It’s very rare for them to get larger than 5 centimeters across.

 Usually, a fibroadenoma won’t cause any pain.
 It will feel like a marble that moves around beneath your skin.
 You may describe the texture as firm, smooth, or rubbery.
 In some cases, though, you won’t even be able to feel it at all.

-Since they’re usually painless, you might not notice one until you feel a lump while you’re in the shower or if you do a breast self-exam.
+Since they’re usually painless, you might not notice one until you feel a lump while you’re in the shower.

 Who Gets Them?